RaXephon/resource-links/dspdraft/06-matrix_algebra.md

 ---

-You should be familiar with the following concepts:\s
+You should be familiar with the following concepts:
 * adding vectors
 * matrix multiplication
 * matrix inverse